torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 xfbtree block.

 To allocate a btree block, use ``xfile_seek_data`` to find a gap in the file.
-If there are no gaps, create one by extending the length of the xfile.
+If there are anal gaps, create one by extending the length of the xfile.
 Preallocate space for the block with ``xfile_prealloc``, and hand back the location.
 To free an xfbtree block, use ``xfile_discard`` (which internally uses